UPCOMING EVENTS

 Facilitated by Jo Anne Smith & Lynn Rogers, PhD

-In our modern society, most of us tend to avoid discussions about aging and end-of-life issues — until they become urgent concerns that demand immediate attention.
+Most of us tend to avoid discussions about dying and death — until they become urgent concerns that demand immediate attention.
 Then we may find ourselves blindsided and overwhelmed.

 • PAMELA WATSON, Arizona, USA